-The majority approves the three-judge court's refusal to receive fresh evidence based largely on the need for "[o]rderly trial management."
-Ante, at 1935.
+The majority approves the three-judge court's refusal to receive fresh evidence based largely on the need for "[o]r-derly trial management."
+Ante, at 26.
 The majority reasons that the three-judge court had closed the book on the question of constitutional violations and had turned to the question of remedy.
 Ibid.
 As noted, however, the extent of any continuing constitutional violations was highly relevant to the question of remedy.

 The majority also countenances the three-judge court's reliance on dated findings.
-The majority notes that the lower court considered recent reports by the Special Master and Receiver, ante, at 1931-1932, but the majority provides no persuasive justification for the lower court's refusal to receive hard, up-to-date evidence about any continuing violations.
+The majority notes that the lower court considered recent reports by the Special Master and Receiver, ante, at 18-19, but the majority provides no persuasive justification for the lower court's refusal to receive hard, up-to-date evidence about any continuing violations.
 With the safety of the people of California in the balance, the record on this issue should not have been closed.

 The majority repeats the lower court's error of reciting statistics that are clearly out of date.
 The Court notes the lower court's finding that as of 2005 "an inmate in one of California's prisons needlessly dies every six to seven days."
-See ante, at 1962\19621927.
+See ante, at 9.
 Yet by the date of the trial before the three-judge court, the death rate had been trending downward for 10 quarters, App.
-2257, and the number of likely preventable deaths fell from 18 in 2006 to 3 in 2007, a decline of 83 percent.[5]
-Between 2001 and 2007, the California prison system had the 13th lowest average mortality rate of all 50 state systems.[6]
+2257, and the number of likely preventable deaths fell from 18 in 2006 to 3 in 2007, a decline of 83 percent.5 Between 2001 and 2007, the decree, an accurate assessment of conditions as of that date was essential in order to ensure that the relief did not sweep more broadly than necessary.